parro-it/amaj/readme.md

 * [promise-fun](https://github.com/sindresorhus/promise-fun) - A lot of promise related modules by @sindresorhus.
 If you want to learn promises the right way, you'll get there a lot of npm packages to study & help improve.

+* [preact](https://github.com/developit/preact) - A smaller alternative to react by @developit.
+Since the code base it's smaller than React, it's easier to study, grasp, and contribute.

 # Contribute

 Hey I'm an expert.
 This idea is really nice!
 How can I help you?